vitorhcsousa/deep-learn-hub/💻 courses/Generative AI w LLMs/week1.md

 <img src="../../%F0%9F%96%BC%EF%B8%8F%20images/image-20240318181448734.png" alt="image-20240318181448734" style="zoom: 33%;" />

 When you use FSDP, you distribute the data across multiple GPUs as you saw in GDP.
 But with FSDP, you also distributed or shard the model parameters, and gradients, and optimised the states across the GPU nodes using one of the strategies specified in the ZeRO paper.
 With this strategy, you can now work with models too big to fit on a single chip.
 In contrast to GDP, where each GPU has all of the model states required for processing each batch of data available locally, FSDP requires you to collect this data from all of the GPUs before the forward and backward pass.
-Each CPU requests data from the other GPUs on-demand to materialize the sharded data into uncharted data for the duration of the operation.
+Each CPU requests data from the other GPUs on-demand to materialise the sharded data into uncharted data for the duration of the operation.
 After the operation, you release the uncharted non-local data back to the other GPUs as original sharded data You can also choose to keep it for future operations during backward pass for example.
 Note, that this requires more GPU RAM again, this is a typical performance versus memory trade-off decision.
 In the final step after the backward pass, FSDP synchronizes the gradients across the GPUs in the same way they were for DDP.
 Model sharding S described with FSDP allows you to reduce your overall GPU memory utilization.
-Optionally, you can specify that FSDP offloads part of the training computation to GPUs to further reduce your GPU memory utilization.
-To manage the trade-off between performance and memory utilization, you can configure the level of sharding using FSDP is a charting factor.
+Optionally, you can specify that FSDP offloads part of the training computation to GPUs to reduce your GPU memory utilization further.
+To manage the trade-off between performance and memory utilisation, you can configure the level of sharding using FSDP is a charting factor.
 A sharding factor of one removes the sharding and replicates the full model similar to DDP.
 If you set the sharding factor to the maximum available GPUs, you turn on full sharding.
 This has the most memory savings but increases the communication volume between GPUs.
 Any sharding factor in between enables hyper-sharding.

 - Helps to reduce overall GPU memory utilization
 - supports offloading to CPU if needed